kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Theory_Presentation.md

     BaseSalary,

     -- Department-level aggregates
-    AVG(BaseSalary) OVER (PARTITION BY DepartmentIDID) AS DeptAvgSalary, COUNT(*) OVER (PARTITION BY DepartmentIDID) AS DeptEmployeeCount, SUM(BaseSalary) OVER (PARTITION BY DepartmentIDID) AS DeptTotalPayroll,
+    AVG(e.BaseSalary) OVER (PARTITION BY DepartmentIDID) AS DeptAvgSalary, COUNT(*) OVER (PARTITION BY DepartmentIDID) AS DeptEmployeeCount, SUM(e.BaseSalary) OVER (PARTITION BY DepartmentIDID) AS DeptTotalPayroll,

     -- Running totals and rankings
-    SUM(BaseSalary) OVER (ORDER BY EmployeeID ROWS UNBOUNDED PRECEDING) AS RunningPayrollTotal, ROW_NUMBER() OVER (PARTITION BY DepartmentIDID ORDER BY BaseSalary DESC) AS DeptSalaryRank,
+    SUM(e.BaseSalary) OVER (ORDER BY EmployeeID ROWS UNBOUNDED PRECEDING) AS RunningPayrollTotal, ROW_NUMBER() OVER (PARTITION BY DepartmentIDID ORDER BY BaseSalary DESC) AS DeptSalaryRank,

     -- Comparative analysis
-    BaseSalary - AVG(BaseSalary) OVER (PARTITION BY DepartmentIDID) AS SalaryDifference, (BaseSalary * 100.0) / SUM(BaseSalary) OVER (PARTITION BY DepartmentIDID) AS PayrollPercentage FROM Employees
+    BaseSalary - AVG(e.BaseSalary) OVER (PARTITION BY DepartmentIDID) AS SalaryDifference, (BaseSalary * 100.0) / SUM(e.BaseSalary) OVER (PARTITION BY DepartmentIDID) AS PayrollPercentage FROM Employees
 WHERE IsActive = 1
 ORDER BY DepartmentIDID, BaseSalary DESC;